 If your dispute is covered by Legal Aid and your are found to be eligible for public funding (Legal Aid) then mediation could be totally free.

 If you are not eligible then there will be a charge.
-As a not-for-profit organisation we try and keep our fees as affordable as possible and they are generally lower than commercial routes.
+We try and keep our fees as affordable as possible and they are generally lower than commercial routes.
 Please contact us for more information 01245 49 22 00

 The Legal Aid Assessment is valid for a period of 3 months from the date of your assessment appointment.